 On March 12, 2018, the State of New York filed a petition pursuant to Section 126 of the federal Clean Air Act (CAA) directed at some 123 electric generating units (EGUs), 166 "nonelectric generating units" and 59 oil and gas sector facilities in the states of Illinois, Indiana, Kentucky, Maryland, Michigan, Ohio, Pennsylvania, Virginia and West Virginia.
-The petition not only directly affects numerous facilities owned and operated by the members of and participants in the Midwest Ozone Group (MOG) but also raises several significant policy matters that are of significant concern to MOG and its members.
-While MOG will defer to the owners of the individual sources on matters specific to those units, these comments are being offered to address more general concerns about the legal and technical deficiencies of the petition.
+By final rule effective on May 11, 2018 (83 Federal Register 21909) EPA extended the deadline for acting on the petition to no later than November 9, 2018.
+The petition not only directly affects numerous facilities owned and operated by the members of and participants in the Midwest Ozone Group (MOG) but also raises several significant policy matters that are of significant concern to MOG.
+While MOG will defer to the owners of the individual sources on matters specific to those facilities, these comments are being offered to address more general concerns about the legal and technical deficiencies of the petition.

-MOG is an affiliation of companies, trade organizations, and associations that draw upon their collective resources to seek solutions to the development of legally and technically sound national ambient air quality management programs.3 MOG's primary efforts are to work with policy makers in evaluating air quality policies by encouraging the use of sound science.
-MOG has been actively engaged in a variety of EPA issues and initiatives related to the development and implementation of air quality policy, including the development of transport rules, NAAQS standards, petitions under 176A and 126 of the Clean Air Act, implementation guidance, and the development of Good Neighbor state implementation plans.
+MOG is an affiliation of companies, trade organizations, and associations that draw upon their collective resources to seek solutions to the development of legally and technically sound national ambient air quality management programs.
+MOG's primary efforts are to work with policy makers in evaluating air quality policies by encouraging the use of sound science.
+MOG has been actively engaged in a variety of EPA issues and initiatives related to the development and implementation of air quality policy, including the development of transport rules, NAAQS standards, nonattainment designations, petitions under 176A and 126 of the Clean Air Act, NAAQS implementation guidance, the development of Good Neighbor state implementation plans and related regional haze issues.
 MOG members and participants operate a variety of emission sources including more than 75,000 MW of coal-fired and coal-refuse fired electric power generation in more than ten states.
 They are concerned about the development of technically unsubstantiated interstate air pollution rules and the impacts on their facilities, their employees, their contractors, and the consumers of their products.